The Church of Jesus Christ (Monongahela, Pennsylvania): Organizational structure and membership

-The Church of Jesus Christ is organized with twelve apostles, seventy evangelists (see Quorum of Seventy Evangelists), and elders as ordained offices within the general priesthood or ministry.
-Teachers, deacons and deaconesses are also ordained offices within the church but not part of the general priesthood.
+The Church of Jesus Christ is organized with twelve apostles, seventy evangelists (see Quorum of Seventy Evangelists), and elders as ordained offices within the general priesthood.
+Teachers, deacons and deaconesses are also ordained offices within the church.
 The church structures itself as closely as possible to the New Testament church according to the 4th and 5th articles of the Faith and Doctrine of The Church of Jesus Christ.
+Apostles lead the church; evangelists preach to the world; elders serve their various branches and missions.
+Teachers visit the membership, teach, and preach or lead services when elders are not present.
+All of these offices are considered the "ministry" of the church.

 The church presidency is composed of apostles including the president of the church, first and second counselors.
 The president of the church and his two counselors are elected by the general priesthood in conference and selected from among the Quorum of Twelve Apostles.
-The president of the church, while being an ordained apostle, functions as the chief operating officer, overseeing the general operations of the church.
+The president of the church, while being an ordained apostle, along with his counselors, also apostles, oversee the general operations of the church.
 In contrast, the Quorum of Twelve Apostles has its own president and officers elected among themselves, independent of the general priesthood.
 The Quorum of Twelve is primarily responsible for guiding the spiritual growth and development of the church in general, acting as advisers to key operating committees.

 Today, The Church of Jesus Christ has a total worldwide membership of 23,200, with nearly 3,000 located in the United States.
-The church continues to experience significant growth in comparison to some of the other smaller Latter Day Saint organizations.
-Within the last decade, it has been engaged in the construction of new church buildings in Michigan, Ohio, Pennsylvania, Florida, California, New Jersey, and Arizona, along with similar construction efforts in many foreign countries.